 Plan a staycation.

-Make a craft.
+Make a vision board.

 Take a splash at an indoor water park.